kevinjc199/button-clicker-pro/README.md

 * Show current count
 * click on `-` subtracts 1 from count
 * click on `+` adds 1 to count
+* Value range is 0 - 10 inclusive
 * User can enter number in form and click 'set' to set current count